mikejw/empathy/README.md

 	    config: '{ "testing": "true" }'

-Important
-===
+###Important

-Use max PHP version 7.4 and Composer version 1 to successfully install all (dev) dependencies.
+Use max PHP version 7.4 and potentially Composer version 1 to successfully install all (dev) dependencies.

     composer self-update --1